 How many stings will an Africanized bee give?

-However, since their hive can contain hundreds of bees, and the vast majority of them can be summoned to attack a perceived threat, victims of killer bee attacks can be stung 500 or more times in one attack.
+Since their hive can contain hundreds of bees, and the vast majority of them can be summoned to attack a perceived threat, victims of killer bee attacks can be stung 500 or more times in one attack.
 Even for those who are not allergic to bee stings, this can create very serious and potentially fatal reactions to the stings.

 What should you do if you see an African honey bee hive?

-Well, more than likely it will be hard to tell if the nest of bees you’re seeing is an Africanized honey bee nest or a standard honey bee nest.
+More than likely it will be hard to tell if the nest of bees you’re seeing is an Africanized honey bee nest or a standard honey bee nest.
 If you see any type of bee nest, and it is close to you, your family, pets or neighbors, it is best to contact a local pest control specialist like those at Western Exterminator.